Niharikabora/Niharikabora/README.md

 # Hello, geeks! 👋

-I am _Niharika Bora_.
-I have strong media and communication professional with a Bachelor of Technology focused in Computer Science and engineering.
-⚡ I am involved in a lot of *organizational works* in college related to clubs, hackathons, fests and workshops and helped in building many communities from scratch.
+_Niharika Bora_ here.
+I have a solid background in media and communications and a Bachelor of Technology with a computer science and engineering concentration.
+In college, I am heavily involved in *organisational works* connected to clubs, hackathons, fests, and seminars.
+I have also assisted in creating a number of communities from nothing.